 Once they arrive on the coasts.
 They need to be harbored.
 Studies have shown that massive coastal zones have been dredged to form the necessary ports to receive multiple cruise ships in a day.
-They coasts have been dredged and leveled; this produces massive amounts of silt that end up choking offshore coastal habitats for fishes and invertebrates.
+Dredging and levelling produces massive amounts of silt that end up choking offshore coastal habitats for fishes and invertebrates.
 Cruise anchors themselves pose a major threat to corals.
 Scientists have acknowledged that more than 300 acres of coral reef have already been lost to cruise ship anchors in the harbor at George Town, the capital of Grand Cayman.

 However, arguments in favor of cruise ships also exist.
 Ritter and Schafer, for example, argue that the ecological impact of cruises is low.
 The economic payoffs for this form of transportation is high because of the cost of buying cruise tickets, and this form of transportation fares better than other modes in terms of environmental pollution.
 The advantage is that cruises take care of both transportation and accommodation; as opposed to building separate accommodation for tourists arriving by plane and cars.
 The issue of waste discharge is currently being regulated by domestic and international pollution prevention laws.

-The issue of accommodation is virtually identical to the issues faced by human habitation in coastal environments, which I have explained in my previous post.
+The issue of accommodation is virtually identical to the issues faced by human habitation in coastal environments.
 In fact, tourism puts added pressure to the limited land and water resources on coasts, because often, the number of tourism exceeds the number of locals.